 FFTs with CUDA on the AIR-T with GNU Radio¶

-Step 2: Launch the Example Code¶
+Step 2: Download the example

 Now simply click the green Play button at the top of the GNU Radio application.
 That is it!
 You are now receiving live RF signal data from the AIR-T, executing a cuFFT process in GNU Radio, and displaying the real-time frequency spectrum.

-Step 3: Tailoring to Your Application¶
+Step 4: Tailoring to Your Application¶

 While the example distributed with GR-Wavelearner will work out of the box, we do provide you with the capability to modify the FFT batch size, FFT sample size, and the ability to do an inverse FFT (additional features coming!).
 If you are an advanced GNU Radio user, we also provide the source code on our GitHub for you to customize to your needs.